 NeoOffice is a complete office suite for Mac OS X. With NeoOffice users can create and edit text documents, spreadsheets, and presentations.
 NeoOffice can open OpenOffice documents and most Microsoft Word, Excel, and PowerPoint documents.

 NeoOffice is based on the OpenOffice office productivity software.
-Since 2003, the NeoOffice engineers - Patrick Luby and Ed Peterlin - have taken the OpenOffice code and have continually added improvements to NeoOffice that users will not find in OpenOffice or LibreOffice such as:
+Since 2003, the NeoOffice engineers - Patrick Luby and Ed Peterlin - have taken the OpenOffice code and have continually added improvements to NeoOffice that users will not find in OpenOffice such as:

 - Mac OS X Full-Screen mode